 When the snow melts, the real fun begins.
-Hike or mountain bike the challenging trails that crisscross the mountains.
+One of the most popular things to do in Big Bear is to hike or mountain bike on the challenging trails that crisscross the mountains.
 Spend lazy days boating and fishing on the turquoise blue waters of the tranquil Big Bear Lake.
 Take a mile-long ride to 8,200 feet on Snow Summit’s Scenic Sky Chair.

 Picnic beneath the towering pines at Bluff Lake Reserve and marvel at the beautiful scenery.
 Explore the deluxe boutiques, kitschy gift shops, and stylish home décor stores in the charming Big Bear Lake Village.
 Take a trolley ride around town and take in a performance at the Pickleville Playhouse.